whwu95/Text4Vis/README.md

 <a name="model-zoo"></a>
 ## 📱 Model Zoo

-Here we provide some off-the-shelf pre-trained checkpoints of our models in the followin tables.
+Here we provide some off-the-shelf pre-trained checkpoints of our models in the following tables.

 *#Frame = #input_frame x #spatial crops x #temporal clips*
 #### Kinetics-400